-- Donating breastmilk is an ancient practice for infants in need.
+- Donating breastmilk or breastfeeding another baby is an ancient practice.
 Throughout history, women have breastfed infants who were not their own.
-Lord Krishna was breastfed by mother Janki while He was born to mother Devaki.
+Lord Krishna was breastfed by mother Yashoda though his biological mother was Devaki.

-- The first breast milk in Asia was actually opened in Mumbai at the Lokmanya Tilak Hospital (Sion Hospital) over 25 years ago.
+- The first breast milk in Asia was started in Mumbai at the Lokmanya Tilak Hospital (Sion Hospital) about 25 years ago.

-- Since then, the growth of Breast milk banks has been slow with India only having 14 breast milk banks in total.
+- Since then, the growth of Breast milk banks has been slow in India with only 14 breast milk banks in total.

-- WHO and UNICEF joint statement in 1979 indicated “Where it is not possible for the biological mother to breastfeed, the first alternative, if available, should be the use of human breast milk from other sources.
+- WHO and UNICEF issued a joint statement in 1979 stating “Where it is not possible for the biological mother to breastfeed, the first alternative, if available, should be the use of human breast milk from other sources.
 Human milk banks should be made available in appropriate situations”.
-The statement was endorsed by World Health Assembly in 1980.
+The statement was endorsed by World Health Assembly in 1980 as well.

 Milk Banking in India

-- There are 14 milk banks in India.
+- Presently there are 14 milk banks in India.
 Majority of the countries around the world do not even have one.

-- It is estimated that India needs more than 1,300 milk banks (based on Brazil population).
+- It is estimated that India needs more than 1,300 milk banks.